-Wednesday, January 9: 9:00 am – 5:00 pm
+February 11: 9:00 am – 5:00 pm

-Thursday, January 10: 8:00 am – 5:00 pm
+February 12: 8:00 am – 5:00 pm

-For contractors involved in residential and commercial installation of interlocking concrete pavements, the Interlocking Concrete Pavement Institute (ICPI) Concrete Paver Installer Certification is THE industry recognized program for the professionals committed to industry guidelines for segmental concrete pavement installation.
-This two-day course equips individuals currently employed in the concrete paver installer industry with training and tools to properly install interlocking concrete paving systems.
+For contractors involved in the residential and commercial installation of interlocking concrete pavements, the Interlocking Concrete Pavement Institute (ICPI) Concrete Paver Installer Certification is THE industry recognized program for the professionals committed to industry guidelines for segmental concrete pavement installation.
+The two-day course equips individuals currently employed in the concrete paver installer industry with training and tools to properly install interlocking concrete paving systems.
 In addition, participants have the opportunity to pursue certification at the end of the workshop, as well as potential industry recognition in the future.

-Thursday, January 10: 8:00 am – 12:00 pm
+February 11: 9:00 am – 12:00 pm

 Kyle Daniel, Purdue University